VidTu/Ksyxis/docs/SECURITY.md

 There are no public keys (e.g, PGP) to encrypt communication, sorry.[^1]

 [^1]: PGP encryption is on my TODO/TBD list.
 If you really want
-      to use it,you should use the same public key I sign my commits with.
+      to use it, you should use the same public key I sign my commits with.
 It is *not* uploaded to any public keyserver.

 ### Supported Versions